 - Full nodes enforce the proof-of-work consensus rules so they can’t be tricked into accepting blocks that don't follow them.
 This provides extra security in the network because if all the nodes were light nodes, which don't do full verification, miners could attack the network and, for example, create blocks with higher rewards.

 If you run a full node, the whole Ethereum network benefits from it.

 Interested in running your own Ethereum client?
 Learn how to spin up your own node!

 ethnode - Run an Ethereum node (Geth or Parity) for local development.

-DAppNode - An operating system for running Web3 nodes, including Ethereum, on a dedicated machine.
+DAppNode - An operating system GUI for running Web3 nodes, including Ethereum and the beacon chain, on a dedicated machine.

 - Running Ethereum Full Nodes: A Complete Guide Nov 7, 2019 - Justin Leroux

 - Node Configuration Cheat Sheet Jan 5, 2019 - Afri Schoeden